 James Steyer, CEO and Founder Common Sense Media, National Children's Policy Expert and Media Entrepreneur

-In addition to his activities as an advocate, author, and teacher, Mr. Steyer serves regularly as an expert commentator on an assortment of national television and radio programs.
-He has frequently appeared on such shows as "Oprah," "The Today Show," "Good Morning America," "Larry King Live," "CNN National News," “Fox News” and the "CBS Early Show."
+In addition to his activities as an advocate, author, and teacher, Steyer serves regularly as an expert commentator on many national TV and radio programs.
+He has frequently appeared on shows and networks including The Oprah Winfrey Show, The Today Show, Good Morning America, Larry King Live, CNN, Fox News, and the CBS Early Show.

 Steyer grew up in New York City and went to college at Stanford University.
 He graduated Phi Beta Kappa and was awarded the Lindsey Peters Award for Outstanding Work in American Government.
 After two years of community development work in Asia, he returned to Stanford Law School, from which he received his J.D. in 1983.
 Steyer lives in the Bay Area with his wife, Elizabeth, and their four children, Lily, Kirk, Caroline, and Jesse.